Purchase Links

 Calibration Procedure

-1. Power on the robot, and hold your robot car.
+1. Power on the robot and hold it in your hand.

 2. Place your hand approximately 10 cm in front of the sensor.